 Fun Things to Do in Louisiana This Weekend

-Summer is finally here, and even though there are still a few things that won't go on as planned due to the pandemic, we are ready to get outside and enjoy our beautiful state this weekend.
+Summer is here, and even though there are still a few things that won't go on as planned due to ongoing concerns with the pandemic, we are ready to get outside and enjoy our beautiful state this weekend.
 We can always find something to love, even if it means a short road trip.

 Our wonderful Louisiana Department of Tourism always has great resources for whatever it is you want to experience in our state, and they have a fun list of things going on this weekend.
 I've added in a few of my own favorites as well, so get out and enjoy yourself this weekend, fellow Louisianians.